Kittensx/Lora-Tag-Frequency/README.md

 # NOTES!!!
 1) This is a Version 1 file.
 Not all features have been implemented.
 In particular, watchdog functionality / monitoring folders for new files is not implemented.
 2) This file works but the path is hardcoded for the folder.
 Change Line 166 "directories_to_scan" to the directory you wish to monitor.
+3)

 ## Features
-- Scans `.pt`, `.pth`, `.safetensors`, and user-defined file types.
+- Scans `.pt`, `.pth`, `.safetensors`,
+## Feature will be included with Version 2 - and user-defined file types.
-- Exports metadata to JSON/YAML and CSV formats.
+## Feature will be included with Version 2 - Exports metadata to JSON/YAML and CSV formats.
-- Monitors directories for new files and processes them in real-time.
+## Feature will be included with Version 2 - Monitors directories for new files and processes them in real-time.
-- Keeps a detailed structured database of scanned files.
+## Feature will be included with Version 2 - Keeps a detailed structured database of scanned files.

 ## Installation
 1. Clone the repository: